sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 - `<CONFIG_NAME>`: A unique identifier for the scheduled configuration.
 - `<TIME_RANGE_NAME>`: The reference to the time interval defined in the `TIME_RANGE` table.
 - `configuration`: The actual configuration data to be applied during the specified time range.
+- `deactivation_configuration`: An optional configuration to be set when bound time range is deactived.
+This configuration will be set instead of removing the previous configuration.

 ##### Example